scobru/shogun-relay/QUICK-START.md

 - Use ngrok's free plan for testing (dynamic URLs)
 - Keep the ngrok terminal window open
 - Use `docker logs -f shogun-relay-stack` to monitor
+- Test authentication APIs with tools like Postman or curl

 ### For Production
 - Purchase ngrok static endpoint or use proper SSL certificates
 - Configure environment variables for security
 - Set up monitoring and backups
+- Implement proper rate limiting for authentication endpoints

 ### Troubleshooting
 - **Container not starting**: Check `docker logs shogun-relay-stack`
 - **ngrok connection issues**: Verify your authtoken and account limits
 - **Can't access interface**: Ensure port 8765 is exposed in Docker
+- **Authentication errors**: Check rate limiting and GunDB connectivity

 ## 🌟 Next Steps